RedHatInsights/distributors-backend/README.md

 ```

 Follow the prompt to receive a token and complete the install.

+> Note for `pyenv` users: This installer forcefully uses/installs using your system python, circumventing `pyenv`;
+> temporarily set `pyenv global system` else you will encounter install errors.

 Once complete you can test the precommit by running in the repo: